Volume-GL/Volume-Unity-Plugin/README.md

 # Volume Unity Plugin

 A Unity3D plugin for rendering [Volume](https://volume.gl) assets.
 [Volume](https://volume.gl) is a machine learning driven tool, for reconstructing 2D images and videos in 3D space.
-For early acsses to our beta email us at [](https://v)
+For early acsses to the beta email us at [this email](hello@volume.gl)

 1. [Usage](#usage)
 1. [Contents](#contents)